VHSgunzo/runimage/README.md

         -a, --arch            Override the machine architecture (env: TARGETARCH=amd64) -x, --extract         Extract image layers (env: EXTRACT_LAYERS=1) -h, --help            Show this message

-    For example, you can use alpine rootfs with RunImage:
+    For example, you can use alpine (and others) rootfs with RunImage:
     ┌─[user@host]─[~]
     └──╼ $ ./runimage getdimg --extract rootfs alpine:latest

     And then just run runimage.
 By default, custom rootfs will be searched in "$RUNIMAGEDIR/rootfs":
     ┌─[user@host]─[~]
-    └──╼ $ ./runimage
+    └──╼ $ ./runimage {args}

     If you are going to build RunImage with custom rootfs, then do not forget to install the necessary dependencies for operation of Run.sh and others runimage scripts:
     ┌─[user@host]─[~]
     └──╼ $ RIM_ROOT=1 ./runimage apk add bash coreutils curl findutils gawk grep iproute2 kmod procps-ng \
         sed tar util-linux which gocryptfs libnotify lsof slirp4netns socat xhost gzip xz zstd lz4 jq binutils \
         patchelf nftables iptables openresolv iputils file

     And then you can run the build:
     ┌─[user@host]─[~]
     └──╼ $ ./runimage rim-build runimage-alpine -c 22 -b 24